Water

 Water in Turkana County

 In Turkana, the County Government envisions a water-secure County with effective governance structures for improved water service delivery and sustainable livelihoods.
-In its mid-term County Integrated Development Plan (CIDP) 2018-2022, the County Government set the goal of ensuring access to safe and reliable water to 90% of the urban population and 70% of the rural population by 2030.
+In the Turkana County Government’s Nine-Point Development Agenda, the Administration set the goal of ensuring access to safe and reliable water as a universal right.
 In order to achieve water security, the County Government has enacted the necessary policies and continues to mobilize the necessary resources geared towards the accelerated implementation of strategic interventions in the sector.

-The Turkana County Water, Sanitation Services Sector Strategic Plan 2017-2021 serves as the policy framework for the water sector that was derived from the National Water Policy (2012) and the National Water Master Plan 2030 .
-It details the strategic goals and underlying principles guiding a set of strategic interventions aimed at achieving water security with due consideration given to Turkana’s climate as well as the pastoral cultural way of life of the Turkana people
+The Turkana County Water and Sewerage ACT 2019, The Revised Turkana County Water Sewerage Policy 2021, The Revised Turkana County Water and Sewerage Rules and Regulations 2021, and the Revised Turkana County Water, Sanitation Services Sector Strategic Plan 2021-2025 serve as the policy framework for the water sector and were derived from the National Water Policy (2012) and the National Water Master Plan 2030 .
+It details the strategic goals and underlying principles guiding a set of strategic interventions aimed at achieving water security with due consideration given to Turkana’s climate and pastoral way of life .

 Image Source: Sciencemag.org

-The Lotikipi aquifer, discovered under the desert of Turkana in 2013, is estimated to have enough water (200 billion cubic meters) to satisfy the needs of Kenya’s population for the next 70 years.
-The County is currently in talks with investors to set up a desalination plant to make the water fit for human consumption
+The Lotikipi aquifer is estimated to have enough water (200 billion cubic meters) to satisfy the needs of Kenya’s population for the next 70 years.
+The County is currently in talks with investors to set up a desalination plant to make the water fit for human consumption.

 Strategic Interventions